konspatl/konspatl.github.io/_pages/about.md

 ---
 I'm a computer scientist, interested in AI, neuroscience, and biomedical engineering.

-My research has focused on the analysis of neurophysiological data (EEG/fMRI) using machine learning methodologies.
-My general interests revolve around cognitive science, psychology, music perception, deep learning and biomedical engineering.
+My research has focused on the analysis of neurophysiological data (EEG/fMRI) using signal processing and machine learning techniques.
+My primary interests revolve around cognitive science, psychology, music perception, deep learning and biomedical engineering.

 In my free time I enjoy playing, composing and producing music at home, or watching/listening to podcasts.